zzzprojects/docs/entityframework-classic.net/pages/features/then-include.md

 ## Limitations

 ### DbQuery
 Chaining includes only work if the first include call is from a `DbQuery`.
-If you used some LINQ and the query is currently an `IQueryable`, you can use the method `AsDbQuery` to tell the compiler that's a `DbQuery`.
+If you used some LINQ and the query is currently an `IQueryable`, you can use the method `AsDbQuery` to tell the compiler that it is a `DbQuery`.
 This restriction is currently required to avoid some side impact with queries that are not directly using the `DbQuery` class.

 ```csharp